cheshire137/chrome_youtube2spotify/README.md

-# Chrome Extension: YouTube to Spotify Playlister
+# YouTube to Spotify Playlister

 This is a Chrome extension that adds a Spotify icon next to YouTube music video links on Reddit.
 Clicking the Spotify icon will start playing the track in